boredzo/impluse-hfs/README.md

 If you try to use impluse with a file you think is an image of an HFS volume, but it doesn't work, there are several possible reasons why:

-- impluse can only read from raw _HFS_ images, where the image file contains only the volume with no partition map around it. impluse does not currently know how to read a partition map.
-If you have an image file containing a partition map, you'll need to follow the steps above to attach the image and expose any HFS volumes that might be present.
-- impluse also does not know how to read wrapped (non-raw) images.
+- impluse does not know how to read wrapped (non-raw) images.
 You'll need to attach these using the disk images system as described above.
 - If you imaged a CD-ROM using its top-level device (`CD_partition_scheme`), that won't work—the data is wrapped in thousands of CD-ROM frame headers.
 These can be stripped out (with some other program), but it's safer to re-image the disc from the original physical copy.
+It might also be possible to MacGyver a cue sheet (.cue file) that treats the raw-CD-ROM image as a .bin file, and then convert that to a proper raw-bytes image—but doing that successfully and correctly is left as an exercise for the reader.

 ## Using impluse

-Once you have either an attached device that contains an HFS volume (see mentions of “`Apple_HFS`” above) or a raw bare-HFS image file, you can then feed that volume to impluse.
+Once you have either an attached device that contains an HFS volume (see mentions of “`Apple_HFS`” above) or a raw-bytes image file, you can then feed that volume/image to impluse.

 All of these operations are quite fast; they will typically be limited by the speed of I/O (e.g., if you're reading directly from a CD, they will be limited by the speed of your CD drive).